outofmbufs/tokenizer/README.md

     TokenID.CONSTANT 42

 A variation of this technique is also useful for returning an entirely different __class__ of Token if desired; see the next section.

-### Using a different `Token`
-There are several ways to make the `Tokenizer` produce a different object than the built-in `Token` definition.
-The easiest is to supply keyword argument `tokentype` to `Tokenizer`:

-    class MyToken:
-        def __init__(self, tokid, value, location, /):
-            self.id = tokid            # TokenID Enum element
-            self.value = value         # from the TokenMatch
-            self.location = location   # TokLoc info

-    from tokenizer import TokenMatch, Tokenizer

-    rules = [
-        TokenMatch('A', 'a'),
-        TokenMatch('B', 'b')
-    ]
-    tkz = Tokenizer(rules, tokentype=MyToken)
-    for t in tkz.string_to_tokens('bba'):
-        print(t.__class__.__name__, t.id, repr(t.value))

-Output:

-    MyToken TokenID.B 'b'
-    MyToken TokenID.B 'b'
-    MyToken TokenID.A 'a'

-Another way is to simply not use the base class `action` and write a custom `action` method that creates tokens any way it wants to.

-Examples of various ideas like this can be found in the source, be sure to also look at the unittest code.

 # TokStreamEnhancer